JonathanGrossman/mongodb_basics/02_node_crud.md

 The find method returns a cursor object.
 Console log the cursor (here it is named `all_db_users`) and look at the output, which is a long object that won't be of much use to you now.

-Instead, what is of use to you now, you can iterate through the cursor to access each document in the cursor collection.
-Here's how to: `all_db_users.forEach((user) => console.log(user));`.
+Instead, what is of use to you now, you can iterate the cursor to access each document in the cursor.
+The MongoDB documentation explains several ways to [iterate a cursor](https://docs.mongodb.com/manual/tutorial/iterate-a-cursor/).
+Here's one way to iterate a cursor: `all_db_users.forEach((user) => console.log(user));`.
 This line of code should output something like the following in your console (your values for `_id` will differ from the ones below):

 ```node
 { _id: 5fa406ec3f4b71a70ae05dab, first: 'Jane', last: 'Doe' }